Electric shocks in cats and kittens

 Cats with breathing difficulties or heart rhythm abnormalities may deteriorate suddenly during the first few days and have a guarded prognosis.
 They require a high level of care in a veterinary hospital if they are to make a full recovery.

 Cats who present unconscious or in a coma have a guarded to poor prognosis for recovery even with intensive care in a veterinary hospital.

 Most electric shock injuries in the home are preventable.
 Cats should be discouraged from playing where power tools are being used or in other high-risk areas.

 Cats should be discouraged from chewing cables and they should never be used as toys.
 If your cat likes to chew cables, she should be distracted with a more acceptable alternative such as a treat or a cat toy.
 Bitter tasting sprays from the pet shop or your vet can also be useful to discourage chewing.
 Persistent chewers should not be left unsupervised in rooms with electrical cables.

 Cable guards can be used to protect vulnerable cables which can’t be hidden in cupboards, under carpets or otherwise out of reach.
-Consider unplugging or switching off the power to any machine not in use.
+Consider unplugging or switching off power to any machine not in use.
+This particularly applies to mobile phone cables.
 Inspect cables for damage and replace any cable where the protective plastic covering has been compromised.

 Cats should be kept away from any electrical area marked as dangerous (e.g. power stations or generators).
 Consider keeping pets indoors during thunderstorms.